Alexx882/VideoContentSearchSystem/readme.md

 The tables are created with `database/create_tables.py`. <br />
 Videos and keyframes are inserted with `database/insert_keyframes.py` which expects the videos in the folder *videos/v3c1/* and keyframes in the folder *keyframes/v3c1/*.
 This structure is achieved by executing `main.c` with the files from the project's task definition in the videos folder. <br />
-The script `VOCdevkit/preprocess_data.py` automatically adds all concepts based on the preprocessed folders into the database.
-This happens even before training is started. <br />
+The script `database/insert_concepts.py` adds all concepts based on a folder structure or a list into the database in alphabetical order. <br />
 Finally, `database/insert_classified_keyframes.py` classifies the keyframes from the task definition with the trained model and inserts the result into the *keyframe_concepts* table.

 ## Online Search Tool